San Francisco CityPass 2020 review: Is the pass worth it for you?

 Generally speaking, San Francisco deserves its reputation as being one of the most expensive cities to visit in the United States, so any method for saving money is very welcomed.
-If you're into the idea of saving as much money as possible and visiting on a relatively set budget, you've probably heard about the San Francisco CityPass, which is valid for 5 top attractions plus transportation, so we'll break down prices of everything to see if this is a good deal for you or it is something you should skip.
+If you're into the idea of saving as much money as possible and visiting on a relatively set budget, you've probably heard about the San Francisco CityPass, which is valid for 5 top attractions along with transportation.
+Below we'll break down prices of everything to see if this is a good deal for you or it is something you should skip.

 Price of the San Francisco CityPass